Skip to content

 Run the full Docker stack

 The reference environment bundles everything (nginx, PHP, PostgreSQL, Redis, Supervisor, browserless, FlareSolverr).
-Use the public datahelm/environment repository:
+It lives in its own public repository (enviroment, one n — that's its name on GitHub):

 bash